findingmarbles/Retromat/README_dev_Docker.md

 ### Insert the sql dump into the Docker DB

-Finally, import retro2_retromat.sql into the DB you just created, via command line or using PHPMyAdmin (which can actually be convenient when accessing it from a laptop through a tunnel).
+Finally, import backend/sql-dumps/retromat-anonymized.sql (created on the live host using dump-for-dev.php) into the DB you just created, via command line or using PHPMyAdmin (which can actually be convenient when accessing it from a laptop through a tunnel).

 ## Install libraries